domiyanyue/my_notes/move_semantics_rvalue_reference.md

 2. Lvalue and rvalue are value category defining how compiler views assignment, copy, construction, and parameter passing.
 Lvalue is an object that has identifiable name in memory.
 Rvalue is a defined by exclusion, usually it's a temprary object.
 3. Rvalue reference let us declare a reference type to a temporary objects (rvalues).
 We can use `std::move` to explicitly cast lvalue to rvalue reference.
 4. Move semantic is introduced when we pass in a parameter by rvalue reference where no creation of new objects (copying) happens.
-5. We implemented move constructor in a simple class.
+5. We implemented a move constructor in a simple class.